qvarkk/etch-a-scetch/README.md

 # etch-a-scetch

-Square canvas up to 100x100 blocks
+In my ideal dream world this will be square canvas up to 100 by 100 squares with different colors.